KenKundert/quantiphy/doc/user.rst

     >>> print(Quantity('100', scale='dB'))
     40 dB

+Notice that the these scaling functions differ from those describe previously in that the only take one argument and return one value.
+The units are not included in either then argument list or the return value.

-Notice that the return value of *UnitConversion* was not used in the examples above.
+Also notice that the return value of *UnitConversion* was not used in the examples above.
 It is enough to simply create the *UnitConversion* for it to be available to *Quantity*.
 So, it is normal to not capture the return value of *UnitConversion*.
 However, there are a few things you can do with the return value.
 First you can convert it to a string to get a description of the